NickDubelman/sql-table-sync/README.md

 ### PingJob

+> [!TIP]
+> You can use this to validate that your configuration has the correct database credentials, the tables exist, the columns exist, etc.

 This takes a `jobName` and a `timeout`.
 It attempts to "ping" the job's source and target tables-- this is a health check that ensures each table is:

 - reachable